Baptistery part of the Cathedral in Florence, decorated with polychrome marbles

 I dress myself.

-I am sure you have already spotted some weird looking infinitives that, instead of ending in the usual -re, end in -si.
+I am sure you have already spotted some weird looking that, instead of ending in the usual -re, end in -si.
 Yes, those are the infinitives of reflexive verbs imbued with the power of the reflexive pronoun si(oneself), which can transform a normal verb like lavare(to wash) into a reflexive one lavarsi(to wash oneself).

 In this post, we’ll introduce you to the reflexive pronouns and how to use them with reflexive verbs in Italian.
 These and other tricks you will discover se ti divertirai(if you will enjoy yourself/have fun) while learning more about reflexive pronouns!